ceramic-sf/quick-boi-source/bolq.md

 In the multiverse there are an infinite number of universes.
 The number does not grow, where one becomes two, rather they differentiate, so two become two.
 So the term 'splits' is misleading, the word differentiates is better to describe what happens when a particle can take one of two options.
 The universes are an [uncountable infinity](#uncountable-infinity) in the same way you cannot count all the points on a line between 0.0 and 1.0.
 Prior to the [quantum event](#quantum-events) there is a [measure](#a-measure-is-a-portion-of-an-infinite-set) of universes.
 After the quantum event a portion of universes exist according to the [likelihood](#quantum-probability) of what is happening physically, such as a 70:30 silver mirror the measures are different.

-*The multivers consists of infinite universes which differentiate when quantum events occur.*
+*The multiverse consists of infinite universes which differentiate when quantum events occur.*

 ### The experience of being a multiverse object is the experience we already have